dhoyle/splicedocs-jekyll/pages/Tutorials/Security/UsingKerberos.md

 7. In the <span class="varName">Variable Value</span> field, type the path to the folder you created in step 1, and then append the file name <span class="varName">krb5cache</span>.
 For example, <span class="Example">C:\temp\krb5cache</span>.
    {: .topLevel}

-   <span class="varName">krb5cache</span> is a file (not a directory) that is managed by the Kerberos software which __should not be created by users__; if you receive a permission error when you first use Kerberos, ensure that <span class="varName">krb5cache</span> does not already exist as a file or a directory.
+   <span class="varName">krb5cache</span> is a file (not a directory) that is managed by the Kerberos software which __should not be created by users__; if you receive a permission error when you first use Kerberos, ensure that <span class="varName">krb5cache</span> does not already exist as a file or directory.
    {: .noteNote}

 8. Click <span class="varName">OK</span> to save the new variable.